TheSatoshiChiba/LogiLCD.net/README.txt

 G15 v1 ( UNTESTED )
 G15 v2 ( UNTESTED )

-If you have tested the Wrapper with one of the untested deviced please e-mail me your results.
+If you have tested the wrapper with one of the untested devices please e-mail me your results.

 Clarification:
 ----------------------------------------